Irene-ML/CISC851-Group-Project/README.md

 ```

 ## Evaluation
 Test results can be evaluated by running *evaluation.py*.
-Our current results are stored as compressed file named `test5_epoch_60.tar.gz`, and decompression is required: `tar -xvf test5_epoch_60.tar.gz`.
+Our current results are stored as a compressed file named `test5_epoch_60.tar.gz`, and decompression is required: `tar -xvf test5_epoch_60.tar.gz`.

 Once the folder `test5_epoch_60` is retrieved, run the following commands:
 ```